Home Services Approach Insights About Contact

 having the right people and processes in place.

-The AI Organizational Readiness Index (AORI) was designed to uncover exactly that.
+The Organizational AI Readiness Index (AIR-O) was designed to uncover exactly that.

 And then we help you fix it.